 - Go to Developer options and enable Allow oem unlock.

-How to Install TWRP Recovery on LG V10 H901
+Install TWRP Recovery on LG V10 H901

 - Download the recovery image file.
 Extract if in case a zip file.
 Now transfer the file to your PC where you can easily locate it.